US Navy says Iran seized, later let go of American sea drone | Law-Order

 - United Arab Emirates

-Iran's paramilitary Revolutionary Guard seized an American sea drone Tuesday in the Persian Gulf and tried to tow it away, only releasing the unmanned vessel when a U.S. Navy warship and helicopter approached, officials said.
-The incident marks the first time the Navy's Mideast-based 5th Fleet's new drone task force has been targeted by Iran.
+Iran's paramilitary Revolutionary Guard seized an American sea drone in the Persian Gulf and tried to tow it away, only releasing the unmanned vessel when a U.S. Navy warship and helicopter approached, officials said Tuesday.
+It was the first time Iran targeted the Navy's Mideast-based 5th Fleet's new drone task force.

 It also represents a region that has seen a series of at-sea attacks in recent years.
 Off Yemen, bomb-laden drone boats and mines set adrift by Yemen's Houthi rebels have damaged vessels amid that country's yearslong war.
 Near the United Arab Emirates and the Strait of Hormuz, oil tankers have been seized by Iranian forces.
 Others have been attacked in incidents the Navy blames on Iran.